lotusempire64/LotusWare/README.md

 # Python-Ransomware
+#everything exept server made by me

 To test the Ransomware out on your machine,

-* edit lines 49 and 140 in the ransomware.py file with your own absolute paths etc for testing purposes and so you can use the localRoot folder
+* edit lines 49 and 140 in the RansomWare.py file with your own absolute paths etc for testing purposes and so you can use the localRoot folder

 * [ATTACKER] Run the RSA script to generate two keys, a private and public key